 Start your scholarship search by checking with the Guidance Office and signing up for the scholarship search engines ScholarshipsCanada.com and ScholarTree.ca.
 Also check the scholarship pages of the universities your child is considering.
 Note the deadlines; some university scholarship applications are due BEFORE admission deadlines.

-If you want step-by-step instructions on how and where to look for scholarships, get my 12 page guide, How to Find Scholarships.
+If you want step-by-step instructions on how and where to look for scholarships, plus how to write your best applications, get my guidebook How to Find and Win Scholarships.